World Sight Day: Why It’s Important and How to Observe

 - Sign up to volunteer with those who are blind or visually impaired.

-- Post about World Sight Day on social media using the hashtag #LoveYourEyes.
+- Post about the event on social media using the hashtag #LoveYourEyes.
+(The IAPB even offers post templates for your convenience.)

 - Stay up to date on vision-related news and legislation.

-Additionally, you can make sure those with visual impairments have equal access to your building.
-If you own, manage, or work in a facility that’s open to the public, you must have displays in place that meet ADA sign specifications.
-Otherwise, you risk going against the Americans with Disabilities Act and unintentionally discriminating against people with disabilities.
-So, check out the signage in your building and determine whether new or updated displays are needed.
+Additionally, you can make sure those with visual impairments have equal access to your building—or a client’s.
+Every facility that’s open to the public must have displays in place that meet ADA sign specifications.
+Otherwise, there’s a risk of going against the Americans with Disabilities Act and suffering financial consequences.
+More than that, there’s a chance of unintentionally discriminating against people with disabilities.
+So, check out the signage in your or your client’s building and determine whether new displays are needed.

 Takeaway

-World Sight Day serves as a reminder about the importance of eye health, which affects education, employment, and overall quality of life.
-More than 2 billion people worldwide suffer from vision-related problems, and many of these cases could have been prevented with proper eye care.
+World Sight Day reminds us of the importance of eye health, which affects education, employment, and overall quality of life.
+More than 2 billion people worldwide suffer from vision-related problems.
+In many of these cases, vision loss could have been prevented with proper eye care.
 That’s why it’s worth doing your part to raise awareness about the global eye health issue and support those with limited vision.

 So, to observe this upcoming event, look for ways you can educate yourself and others and take action.
-If you find yourself in need of ADA-compliant signs that allow individuals with visual impairments to navigate your building, contact Erie Custom Signs.
+If you need ADA-compliant signs that allow people with visual impairments to navigate your or a client’s building, Erie Custom Signs can help!
+Our selection of customizable ADA signage ensures a consistent look across displays.
+Check out our predesigned sign packages today.